 Introduction to the world of black and white photography.
 Primarily a studio course covering the camera, film developing, print enlargement, basic digital photography and developing photographic design for non-majors and students with a limited background.
 For program major or minor requirements, a grade of C or above is required for successful completion.
-3 credits (Fall/Spring)
+A studio course 3 credits (Fall/Spring)